-Rona Starr joined the Association of Professional Social Compliance Auditors (APSCA) in August 2016 as Executive Director, becoming the President & CEO when APSCA incorporated in Washington DC, January 2018.
+Rona Starr joined the Association of Professional Social Compliance Auditors (APSCA) in August 2016 as Executive Director, becoming the President & CEO when APSCA incorporated in the USA, January 2018.
 She oversees the organization’s development and the advancement of APSCA’s mission to enhance the professionalism and credibility of the individuals and organizations performing independent social compliance audits.
-APSCA has over 45 Member Firms and 4180 Member Auditors located in 96 countries.
+APSCA has 55 Member Firms and over 4400 Member Auditors located in 102 countries.

 Prior to joining APSCA, Rona worked for McDonald’s for 21 years in a variety of roles.
-She was part of the roll out of McDonald’s social compliance program within Asia in 2002; and became the global lead in 2009.
+She was part of the roll out of McDonald’s social compliance program within Asia, the Pacific, the Middle East and Africa in 2002; and became the global lead in 2009.
 In 2010, she gathered the audit firms used by McDonald’s to form an advisory board to focus on improvement within the industry.
-From there, numerous projects were undertaken, which included the implementation of a train the trainer program for auditors where she travelled the world to ensure calibration and continuous improvement among the service providers – which included many of the now APSCA member firms.
+From there, numerous projects were undertaken, which included the implementation of a train the trainer program for auditors where she travelled the world to ensure calibration and continuous improvement among the service providers – which included many of the now APSCA Member Firms.

 Rona is an accomplished and globally networked business leader with the capacity to influence at all levels of an organization.
 A specialist in transformational environments, she has defined expertise in risk management across emerging markets, combining a track record of success in supply chain management, administration, international business coordination and workplace compliance.

 Starr has a MBA from the Australian Institute of Business.